souhailmerroun/souhailmerroun/README.md

 ### Hello World 👋

-I'm work full time with https://github.com/pennylane-hq
+I work full time with https://github.com/pennylane-hq

 There are some projects i work on:
 - https://github.com/cryptoyell